-As the idea of this paper is to use an ANN to solve an inverse stochastic problem and identify parameters of a glottal pulse model, the simplest model will be chosen.
-The Rosenberg model will be considered to generate the glottal signal.
-The model generates deterministic signals.
+As the idea of this paper is to use an ANN to solve an inverse stochastic problem and identify parameters (or random variables) of a glottal pulse model, the simplest model will be chosen.
+The Rosenberg model will be considered to generate the glottal signal: the model generates deterministic signals.
 However, the small random fluctuation in each glottal cycle length is called jitter and it is a way to characterize voice signals even those with pathological characteristics.
 Typical values of jitter are between 0.1% and 1% of the fundamental period, for the so-called normal voices; that is, without presence of pathologies.
-The jitter value can be seen as a measure of the irregularity of a quasi-periodic signal and it can be a good indicator of the presence of pathologies such as vocal fold nodules or a vocal fold polyp [8,9].
+The jitter value can be seen as a measure of the irregularity of a quasi-periodic signal and it can be a good indicator of the presence of pathologies such as vocal fold nodules or a vocal fold polyp [8], [9].
 Here, the glottal signal to be generated will take into account the presence of jitter.
 The corresponding stochastic model will be constructed.

 The strategy to be applied is to construct the stochastic model of the glottal signal, based on the Rosenberg model, considering the three parameters which are the fundamental period, the open interval and the closing interval as random variables.
 Then, some features will be extracted of the glottal signal, which will be explained in details later.
 Estimators of the extracted features will be used as inputs of an Artificial Neural Network whose outputs are the corresponding values of the random variables.
 The Rosenberg model will be validated being fitted to experimental data.
-An interesting application of Artificial Neural Network is performed, solving a stochastic inverse problem.
+There are other essays to obtain the glottal pulse by a process of inverse filtering [10], for example, but not using ANN, as proposed here.
+So, an interesting application of Artificial Neural Network is performed, solving a stochastic inverse problem.